The Eye of a Dove

 A dove is often referred to as a "love bird" because

-it does not have "side vision."
-A dove “fixes”
+it does not have "side vision".
+A dove fixes its

-its gaze upon one object and then sees nothing else.
-It is
+gaze upon one object and then sees nothing else.
+It is not

 it has side vision.
-It must have a "bit" within
+It must have a bit and side blinders put

-me, O You whom my soul loves, where You feed, where You make
+me, O thou whom my soul lovest, where thou feedest, where

-Your flock to rest at noon: for why should I be AS ONE THAT
+thou makest thy flock to rest at noon: For why should I be

-TURNS ASIDE by the flocks of thy companions?"
-Song of
+AS ONE THAT TURNETH ASIDE by the flocks of thy companions?"

 This intense desire that she expresses here is singularly

-no longer be satisfied with a knowledge of things about the
+She can no longer be satisfied with a knowledge of things

-Lord, she desires the Lord Himself.
-The ministries, abilities
+about the Lord, she desires the Lord Himself.
+The ministries,

 An intense reduction of all her ambitions, dreams and desires

 has brought her to this place.
-Now that her vision has become
+Now, her vision is single and

-single, the Lord is ready to lead her on.
-His next word to
+the Lord is ready to lead her on.
+His next word to her is,

-her is, "Rise up, My love, My fair one, and come away."
+"Rise up, my love, my fair one, and come away" Song

-Lord as he hid in the back of a dark cave while Saul's armies
+the Lord, as he hid in the back of a dark cave, while Saul's

-were outside seeking to kill him.
-In the darkness of his present
+armies were outside seeking to kill him.
+In the darkness of

-circumstances, his dreams about sitting on the throne of an
+his present circumstances, his dreams about sitting on the

-earthly kingdom, with all of its grandeur, faded in the light
+throne of an earthly kingdom, with all of its grandeur, faded

 In this seemingly hopeless situation, David realized that